xavdid/advent-of-code/solutions/2020/day_18/README.md

 }
 ```

 Note that the parser correctly groups `2 * 3`, something we want to take advantage of.
-Python actaully exposes its AST tools in code itself:
+Python actually exposes its AST tools in code itself:

 ```py
 import ast